Hub-or/learngit/readme.txt

-Git is a version controw system.
+Git is a distributed version control system.